- (1) the support and cooperation of the respective authorities in carrying the tasks of maritime safety, navigation and ecological balance;

 1. MARITIME AUTHORITY

 - a.
 By law, the maritime authority is the PORT's CAPTAIN.
-Each region has one [i.e. La Guaira, Guanta Pto La Cruz, Margarita].
+Each aquatic circunscription (18) has one [i.e. La Guaira, Puerto La Cruz, Pampatar, etc.].
 Foreign vessels have to contact the PORT's CAPTAIN OFFICE [Capitanía de Puerto] to request Customs & Immigration.

 b.
-The Venezuelan COAST GUARD is a support entity for control and inspections.
+The Venezuelan COAST GUARD is a support military entity - but not the Maritime Authority - for security control and safety inspections.
 Their ships are grey painted, mostly because they are military boats.
-The CG should be on VHF channel 16VHF and channel 22VHF (only Central Region), 24hours a day , but not all the time you can get a response.
+The CG should be on VHF channel 16VHF and channel 22VHF (only Central Region), 24hours a day, but not all the time you can get a response.
 No English speaking is reported by radio operators.

 - Eastern Region Marinas......
 Channel VHF 71